PlaidCloud/website/content/en/docs/concepts/configuration/overview.md

 ## Using Labels

 - Define and use [labels](/docs/concepts/overview/working-with-objects/labels/) that identify __semantic attributes__ of your application or Deployment, such as `{ app: myapp, tier: frontend, phase: test, deployment: v3 }`.
 You can use these labels to select the appropriate Pods for other resources; for example, a Service that selects all `tier: frontend` Pods, or all `phase: test` components of `app: myapp`.
-See the [guestbook](https://github.com/kubernetes/examples/tree/master/guestbook/) app for examples of this approach.
+See the [guestbook](https://github.com/PlaidCloud/examples/tree/master/guestbook/) app for examples of this approach.

 A Service can be made to span multiple Deployments by omitting release-specific labels from its selector.
 When you need to update a running service without downtime, use a [Deployment](/docs/concepts/workloads/controllers/deployment/).

 A desired state of an object is described by a Deployment, and if changes to that spec are _applied_, the deployment controller changes the actual state to the desired state at a controlled rate.

-- Use the [Kubernetes common labels](/docs/concepts/overview/working-with-objects/common-labels/) for common use cases.
+- Use the [PlaidCloud common labels](/docs/concepts/overview/working-with-objects/common-labels/) for common use cases.
 These standardized labels enrich the metadata in a way that allows tools, including `kubectl` and [dashboard](/docs/tasks/access-application-cluster/web-ui-dashboard), to work in an interoperable way.

 - You can manipulate labels for debugging.
-Because Kubernetes controllers (such as ReplicaSet) and Services match to Pods using selector labels, removing the relevant labels from a Pod will stop it from being considered by a controller or from being served traffic by a Service.
+Because PlaidCloud controllers (such as ReplicaSet) and Services match to Pods using selector labels, removing the relevant labels from a Pod will stop it from being considered by a controller or from being served traffic by a Service.
 If you remove the labels of an existing Pod, its controller will create a new Pod to take its place.
 This is a useful way to debug a previously "live" Pod in a "quarantine" environment.
 To interactively remove or add labels, use [`kubectl label`](/docs/reference/generated/kubectl/kubectl-commands#label).

 ## Using kubectl

 - Use `kubectl apply -f <directory>`.
-This looks for Kubernetes configuration in all `.yaml`, `.yml`, and `.json` files in `<directory>` and passes it to `apply`.
+This looks for PlaidCloud configuration in all `.yaml`, `.yml`, and `.json` files in `<directory>` and passes it to `apply`.

 - Use label selectors for `get` and `delete` operations instead of specific object names.
 See the sections on [label selectors](/docs/concepts/overview/working-with-objects/labels/#label-selectors) and [using labels effectively](/docs/concepts/cluster-administration/manage-deployment/#using-labels-effectively).